Abdullah4152/nvchat/README.md

 ## Security & Privacy

-Two things NIM Terminal Chat is opinionated about: the model never writes or runs anything without your approval, and workspace access never leaves the folder you launched from.
+Two things nvchat is opinionated about: the model never writes or runs anything without your approval, and workspace access never leaves the folder you launched from.

 - File writes and shell commands always require a confirmation step before they happen.
 - Workspace file tools reject any path outside the folder where you launched the application.